AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-47444-trying-access-array-offset-value-type-bool-error.md

 ## Issue

-You experience the following error: _Trying to access array offset on value of type bool_ when accessing certain non-existing category paths for known products, on PHP 7.4.
+You experience the following error: _[!UICONTROL Trying to access array offset on value of type bool]_ when accessing certain non-existing category paths for known products, on PHP 7.4.

 <u>Prerequisites</u>: